On-Site Collaborators

 Who's Who from Elderwise

-Kin On Health Care Center provides healthcare solutions and aging services for Asian elders and their families.
-At the Memory Hub, Kin On Health Care Center offers Healthy Aging programs, featuring tai chi, karaoke and mahjong, for Chinese-speaking older adults looking to connect with others through movement and singing together.
+At the Memory Hub, Kin On Health Care Center offers information, assistance and resources to Chinese-speaking individuals and families who may be impacted by dementia.
+They also provide Healthy Aging programs such as educational workshops, tai chi, karaoke and mahjong, for Chinese-speaking older adults to connect, learn and thrive.
 Visit: Chinese Healthy Aging Programs

 Who's Who from Kin On Health Care Center